jp1884/techvolution-vegas-baby/Techvolution_I_A_New_Identity/Techvolution-ANI.md

 What the Greeks lacked was an understanding of evolution as a universal law.

 This led them, and thus us, down an inaccurate trail, the same way not knowing universal gravitation led Plato's student Aristotle (384–322 BC) to create an Earth-centered universe that guided humanity down the wrong path for centuries.

-Interestingly, Aristarchus of Samos (310-230  BC) advocated for a Sun-centered universal.
+Interestingly, Aristarchus of Samos (310-230 BC) advocated for a Sun-centered universe.
 He even calculated the relative sizes of the Sun, Moon, and Earth.
 Still, Aristotle's ideas won out and became orthodoxy.
 After rediscovering an old scroll of Aristarchus, Nicholas Copernicus would later re-establish the Sun-centered model of astronomy in the early 1500s.
-With this in mind, it's not impossible that an ancient Darwin could have existed.
+With this in mind, it's not impossible that an ancient Darwin could have existed among the 99% of ancient knowledge that was lost.

 If early thinkers like Socrates, Plato, Aristotle had grasped the principle that humans and their tools co-evolve in response to environmental challenges—how might they have approached questions of ethics, politics, and justice?